stonarini/stonarini-maven-archetype/README.md

 Let's brake it down:

 ## archetype pom.xml
-We start with the root folder *archetype*; In here we have to create a basic maven structure with a *pom.xml* and a *src/* folder with a *main/* subfolder.
+We start with the root directory *archetype*; In here we have to create a basic maven structure with a *pom.xml* and a *src/* directory with a *main/* subdirectory.
-Now, instead of having a *java/* folder like a normal proyect, we have to create a folder called *resources/*.
+Now, instead of having a *java/* directory like a normal project, we have to create a directory called *resources/*.
 Our directory structure should look like this:
 ```
 archetype/
 |-- pom.xml